MiraiMindz/ArchInstall/readme.md

 # Arch Linux Installs

-This repo contains all of my Arch Linux Installations Scripts and custom ISOs
+This is a dedicated repo for my custom ISOs and Arch install scripts